vedetta-com/caesonia/README.md

 - Email messages are gzip compressed, at least 1/3 more space with level 6 default
 - Server side full text search (headers and body) can be enabled (to use the extra space)
 - Mobile data friendly: IMAPS connections are compressed
-- Subaddress (+tag) support, to filter and monitor your email address
+- Subaddress (+tag) support, to filter and monitor email addresses
 - Virtual domains, aliases, and credentials in files, Berkeley DB, or SQLite3
 - Naive Bayes rspamd filtering with supervized learning: the lowest false positive spam detection rates
 - Carefree automated Spam/ and Trash/ cleaning service (default: older than 30 days)
-- Automated quota management, gently assists you when over quota
+- Automated quota management, gently assists when over quota
 - Easy backup MX setup: using the same configuration, install in minutes on a different host
 - Worry-free automated master/master replication with backup MX, prevents accidental loss of email messages
 - Resilient: the backup MX can be used as primary, even when the primary is not down, both perfect replicas